cwru-phys-250/p250-spring-2023/examples/README.md

 An example showing that all mathematically equivalent algorithms do not behave the same way numerically.
 - **Animated_Root_Finding.ipynb**:
 Animated examples of (simple) implemenations of some root finding algorithms.
 Requires ipywidgets to run.
+- **Root_Finding.ipynb**:
+An example showing the use of routines from `scipy.optimize` for one dimensional root finding.